-In some languages (e.g. Prolog) there are also ASSERTIONS, which can be used to give the computer information, e.g. the information tom is the father of dick or, in Prolog:
+In some languages (e.g. Prolog) there are also ASSERTIONS, which can be used to give the computer information, e.g. the information tom is the father of dick or. in Prolog:

-father(tom,dick)
+father(tom.dick)

-In some languages it is possible to store generalisations, or inference rules, like a father is a male parent, or x is the father of y if x is a parent of y and x is male, or, in Prolog:
+In some languages it is possible to store generalisations, or inference rules. like a father is a male parent. or x is the father of v if x is a parent of v and x is male.

-'''
+or. in Prolog:

 father(X,Y):-parent(X,Y),male(X).

-'''
+Such languages also allow the construction of OUESTIONS, such as who is the father of ioe?

-Such languages also allow the construction of QUESTIONS, such as or, in Prolog:
+or, in Prolog: